Applies to version: 3.3.4 through 4.1 of Identity Panel and the version 3.3.4 through 3.3.8 of the Identity Panel Managed Service Console.

 Report definitions (but not generation)

-After the upcoming 3.3.4 release it will be possible for Identity Panel admins to select Service Admin as a built-in security principal when creating custom security roles.
+Starting with the 3.3.4 release it will be possible for Identity Panel admins to select Service Admin as a built-in security principal when creating custom security roles.
 This will allow per-tenant customized elevation of service admin rights to e.g. view identity data, generate reports, or managed schedules.